Pandemic and chill: Netflix adds a cool 16M subscribers

 Investor optimism about Netflix’s prospects propelled the company’s stock to new highs recently, a sharp contrast with the decline in the broader market.

-Netflix's shares initially surged in after-hours trading after the first-quarter report came out, then drew back.
-The strengthening dollar will likely depress the company's revenue from outside the U.S., including some of its fastest growing markets.
+Netflix's shares initially surged in after-hours trading after the first-quarter report came out, although they soon fell back.
+One reason: The strengthening U.S. dollar will likely depress the company's revenue from outside the U.S., which could dampen gains from some of its fastest growing markets.

-That’s one reason Netflix’s revenue only climbed 17% from last year to $5.8 billion, even though it ended March with nearly 183 million worldwide subscribers, a 23% increase from the same time last year.
-Netflix earned $709 million in the first quarter, nearly tripling from last year.
+Currency effects also limited Netflix revenue growth to 17%, for a total of $5.8 billion, even though the company ended March with nearly 183 million worldwide subscribers, a 23% increase from the same time last year.
+Netflix earned $709 million in the first quarter, nearly tripling its profit from last year.

 Even though it faces plenty of competition, Netflix appears better positioned to take advantage of the surging demand for TV shows and movies largely because of its head start in video streaming.